syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 WordDocument wordDocument = new WordDocument("Template.docx", FormatType.Docx);
 //Sets revision types to preserve track changes in Word when converting to PDF wordDocument.RevisionOptions.ShowMarkup = RevisionType.Deletions | RevisionType.Formatting | RevisionType.Insertions;
-//Gets or sets the color to be used for revision bars that identify document lines containing revised information.
-Default value is Red. wordDocument.RevisionOptions.RevisionBarsColor = RevisionColor.Blue;
+//Sets the color to be used for revision bars that identify document lines containing revised information wordDocument.RevisionOptions.RevisionBarsColor = RevisionColor.Blue;
-//Gets or sets the color to be used for inserted content Insertion.
-Default value is ByAuthor. wordDocument.RevisionOptions.InsertedTextColor = RevisionColor.ClassicBlue;
+//Sets the color to be used for inserted content Insertion wordDocument.RevisionOptions.InsertedTextColor = RevisionColor.ClassicBlue;
-//Gets or sets the color to be used for deleted content Deletion.
-Default value is ByAuthor. wordDocument.RevisionOptions.DeletedTextColor = RevisionColor.ClassicRed;
+//Sets the color to be used for deleted content Deletion wordDocument.RevisionOptions.DeletedTextColor = RevisionColor.ClassicRed;
-//Gets or sets the color to be used for content with changes of formatting properties FormatChange Default value is ByAuthor. wordDocument.RevisionOptions.RevisedPropertiesColor = RevisionColor.DarkYellow;
+//Sets the color to be used for content with changes of formatting properties wordDocument.RevisionOptions.RevisedPropertiesColor = RevisionColor.DarkYellow;
 //Creates an instance of the DocToPDFConverter DocToPDFConverter converter = new DocToPDFConverter();